-As of January 2013, more than 350 scientists and engineers from more than 60 institutions participate in the LBNE Science Collaboration.
-The collaborators come from universities and national laboratories, including collaborators from the United States, India, Italy, Japan, and the UK.
+As of September 2013, more than 450 scientists and engineers from more than 75 institutions participate in the LBNE Science Collaboration.
+The collaborators come from universities and national laboratories, including collaborators from the United States, India, Italy, Japan, Brazil and the UK.
 Collaborators encourage and anticipate further international participation.

 Professor Robert Wilson (left) from Colorado State University and Dr. Milind Diwan (right) from Brookhaven National Laboratory are serving as the scientific co-spokespersons for the collaboration.
 Members of the collaboration are working closely with the LBNE Project team to design the experimental facilities.
 A more detailed view of the collaboration organizational structure is also available.
 The collaboration has developed a vision statement to help guide its efforts through the design phase of the projects.

 The primary goal of this collaboration is to perform a world-leading long-baseline neutrino oscillation experiment that will reach unprecedented sensitivity and precision for addressing the neutrino mass hierarchy, CP violation in neutrino mixing, and the value of the mixing parameter &theta13.
 This experiment will require the development and construction of new facilities which could also provide new capabilities to search for nucleon decay, observe neutrinos emitted by supernovae in our galaxy and beyond, and other important topics in physics and astrophysics.